FAQs for the Local Emergency Directive

 Rodeos, Equestrian Events

-Yes, rodeos and equestrian events, but not larger events such as fairs, may operate at up to 50 percent the total listed occupancy and must comply with minimum Health Protocols.
+Yes, outdoor rodeos and equestrian events, but not larger events such as fairs, may operate at up to 50 percent capacity and must comply with minimum Health Protocols.

 Yes, drive-in concerts, under guidelines that facilitate appropriate distancing and require spectators to remain in their vehicles, and minimize in-person contact between people not from the same household or vehicle.